wp-plugins/flickree/readme.txt

 Contributors: global_1981
 Donate link: http://bcooling.com.au
-Tags: flickr, api, images, gallery, photo, yahoo, flickree Requires at least: 3.3.1
+Tags: flickr, api, images, gallery, photo, yahoo, flickree Requires at least: 2.9.1
-Tested up to: 3.3.1
+Tested up to: 3.3.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dynamically pull in photos from flickr based on the photoset, group or gallery, a search or a single photo id.
+Easily get photos from flickr based on a photo, photoset or group ID, a gallery URL or a search text or tag.

 == Description ==

-Dynamically pull in photos from flickr based on the photoset, group or gallery, a search or a single photo id.

-Fickree provides an editor button for simple queries, but feel free to manually add short code attributes for more complex requirements (All flickr API method-specific arguments are available)
+Fickree provides an editor button for simple flickr queries, but feel free to manually add short code attributes for more complex requirements (All flickr API method-specific arguments are available)

 Control your own markup with mustache-based templating (Comes with 4 templates out of the box - attributed, caption, default and thick box).

 Standardises:
 a) The properties available for each photo regardless of method used
-b) The arguments available for each query (including convenance arguments "size" and "display")
+b) The arguments available for each query (including convenience arguments "size" and "display")

 Templates can include all of the data flickr returns for photos including: